bacharakis/beta-experiment/README.md

 ## Deploying to Netlify

-Netlify is the easiest deploy option for blaupause.
+Netlify is the easiest deploy option for this project.
 To get started, you have to:

 * Push your clone to your own GitHub repository.
 * [Create a new site on Netlify](https://app.netlify.com/start) and link the repository.